|Cycle 3 (2014 Deadline)

 the Water Establishment for water supply purposes.

-Potential developmental impacts: The municipalities and public stakeholders are being informed about the study; data is being shared with the Water Establishment for water supply purposes.
+Potential developmental impacts: Data is being shared with the Water Establishment for water supply purposes.
 Upon completion of the objectives of this project, results will be shared with main stakeholders to initiate the development of guidelines for protection zones on karst catchment in Lebanon based on a quantitative approach.
 Contacts will be made with policy makers once the scientific aspect of the project is complete to look into this alternative from a policy enforcement angle.

 Back to PEER Science Cycle 3 Grants